lowcoin/pool/README.md

 ### Setting up Testnet

-No cryptonote based coins have a testnet mode (yet) but you can effectively create a testnet with the following steps:
+No lowcoin based coins have a testnet mode (yet) but you can effectively create a testnet with the following steps:

 * Open `/src/p2p/net_node.inl` and remove lines with `ADD_HARDCODED_SEED_NODE` to prevent it from connecting to mainnet (Monero example: http://git.io/0a12_Q)
 * Build the coin from source